 - Brick and plaster sealants

-In addition, corrugated ‘fibro’ cement, produced containing non-friable asbestos, was regularly used to cover roofs or underneath tiles.
-‘Fibro’ can also, - and frequently does - become ‘friable’, crumbly and loose after years of weathering, hail, wind, water and sun damage.
+Corrugated ‘fibro’ cement, produced containing non-friable asbestos, was also regularly used to cover roofs or underneath tiles.
+‘Fibro’ can also, and frequently does, become ‘friable’, crumbly and loose after years of weathering and hail, wind, water and sun damage.

-It is highly recommended that all asbestos is dealt with by a Qualified Asbestos Removalist, which can be located through the following organisations:
+It is highly recommended that all asbestos is dealt with by a qualified asbestos removalist, which can be found through:

-While it is possible for home owners to remove small amounts of non-friable asbestos material; the soft, loose, friable asbestos materials are incredibly dangerous if encountered.
+While it is possible for homeowners to remove small amounts of non-friable asbestos material, loose asbestos materials are incredibly dangerous if encountered.

-Absolutely do not attempt to use high pressure hoses, compressed air or power tools on anything where you even suspect asbestos is present.
-High pressure from water hoses and compressed air can crumble the asbestos further, contaminating your home’s air and water.
-The same applies to power tools.
+Do not use high-pressure hoses, compressed air or power tools on anything where you suspect asbestos is present.
+High pressure from water hoses, compressed air and power tools can crumble asbestos further, contaminating your home’s air and water.

-While you can remove some asbestos yourself, (following safety regulations very carefully); all forms of friable asbestos must be removed by a fully qualified asbestos removalist.
-If you think there is friable asbestos present on your property get a certified asbestos removalist to remove the asbestos as soon as safely and affordably as possible.
+While you can remove some asbestos yourself (following safety regulations very carefully), all forms of friable asbestos must be removed by a fully qualified asbestos removalist.
+If you think there is friable asbestos present on your property, get a certified asbestos removalist to remove it as soon as possible.